TheOdinProject/curriculum/README.md

 #### Nitrous.io Setup

-We **STRONGLY** recommend windows users and newbies having trouble setting up their environments just use [nitrous.io](https://www.nitrous.io/join/GRrt3VYaHE8?utm_source=nitrous.io&utm_medium=copypaste&utm_campaign=referral).
-Nitrous is a cloud-based development environment.
-They basically just give you a fully stocked machine that's almost ready to go out of the box.
+We suggest that Windows users who can't migrate to Linux and newbies who are having trouble setting up their environments just use [nitrous.io](https://www.nitrous.io/join/GRrt3VYaHE8?utm_source=nitrous.io&utm_medium=copypaste&utm_campaign=referral) or a similar cloud-based environment like [Cloud 9](https://c9.io/).

-We use Nitrous almost exclusively during our group coding sessions so, if you'd like to get involved that way, you'll need to set it up eventually.
+For Nitrous:

-1. [Follow along with this gist](https://gist.github.com/afshinator/8035821) to do the setup.
+1. [Follow along with this gist](https://gist.github.com/afshinator/8035821) to do the setup on Nitrous.
 2. Don't forget to populate your test database with `$ rake db:test:prepare`

 #### Standard Setup